As an object moves through a gas, the gas molecules are deflected

 in output boxes at the lower right.

-The graphic at the top shows the wedges in green and red
+The graphic at the top shows the expansion surface in red

 The user can move the display by clicking on the graphic, holding down,